mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 └── metadata.csv
 ```

-Workbench will warn you that the `book000` directory is empty, but that's OK.
-It will look for, but not find, any pages for that item.
-The node corresponding to that directory will be created as expected, and the `parent_id` column will ensure that the intended hierarchical relationship between "book000" and its child items (the book nodes) is created.
+Workbench will warn you that the `book000` directory is empty, but that's OK - it will look for, but not find, any pages for that item.
+The node corresponding to that directory will be created as expected, and values in the `parent_id` column will ensure that the intended hierarchical relationship between "book000" and its child items (the book nodes) is created.

 #### Ingesting OCR (and other) files with page images